CalAmp: History

 In April 2015, CalAmp bought telematics startup Crashboxx, a provider of a risk management vehicle tracking system for insurance companies and fleet operators.

 By 2016, the company had phased out its DBS business and shifted its focus to SaaS-based telematics products and services.
-In February, CalAmp announced it was acquiring stolen vehicle recovery company LoJack Corporation, for $134 million, and the deal closed in March.
+In February, CalAmp announced it was acquiring stolen vehicle recovery company LoJack Corporation for $134 million, and the deal closed in March.
 In April, the company announced it was moving its headquarters from Oxnard to Irvine, California.
-In September, the company introduced the LoJack LotSmart automotive dealer inventory management solution and LoJack SureDrive connected car app.
+In September, the company introduced the LoJack LotSmart automotive dealer inventory management solution and LoJack SureDrive connected car application.

 In March 2016, CalAmp acquired the LoJack company for $134 million.

-In January 2019, the company launched a smartwatch-sized pet tracking device called Maven, in conjunction with logistics software company CargoSense.
+In January 2019, the company launched a smartwatch-sized pet-tracking device called Maven, in conjunction with logistics software company CargoSense.
 In March 2019, the company acquired two LoJack licensees, Car Track in Mexico, and Tracker in the United Kingdom.
-In April, the company acquired fellow telematics provider Synovia Solutions for $50 million, a company known for its applications in public transport and school bus tracking.
-In March 2020, CEO Michael Burdiek retired, and was replaced by Jeff Gardner.
+In April, the company acquired fellow telematics provider Synovia Solutions for $50 million, a company known for its applications in public transport and school-bus tracking.
+In March 2020, CEO Michael Burdiek retired and was replaced by Jeff Gardner.

 In 2024, CalAmp filed for Chapter 11 bankruptcy, allowing for a secured deal with its lenders to swap its $229 million in bonds for equity.
 The company stated that its financial state has been bleak for many years, blaming its acquisition of LoJack and an ill-fated program that stretches customer's payment terms.
 After CalAmp restructured, it was taken private by a company called Lynrock Lake LP.